-English 3 is a study of the major literary topics and themes across the history of the United States from pre-colonial times to present day.
+This course is a study of the major literary topics and themes across the history of the United States from pre-colonial times to present day.
 Students will focus on the major literary forms of the emerging nation and analyze the literary themes and trends through class discussion and assignments.
 Students will research and compose papers and presentations using representative forms of discourse such as essays, individual presentations, and small group presentations.
-Students will also continue to develop their writing skills with emphasis on clear and logical writing patterns, word choice, usage, research, conventions, and style.
+Oral discussion is an integral part of literature courses, and students will also continue to develop their writing skills with an emphasis on clear and logical writing patterns, word choice, usage, research, conventions, and style.